Grainne10/Pands-Project/README.md

 The pairplot could be used to demonstrate **Bivariate** or **Multivariate** analysis.
 It is a matrix of scatter plots.
 It shows all the variables plotted against each other.
 The diagonal plots are the univariate plots.
 It is useful for a quick analysis of the data.
 Clearly on this pairplot , we can see that the setosa iris is separate and more clearly identifiable from the other two species.
 There is a high correlation between the petal length and width columns visible here.

 *Plot 13 - Andrew's Curves*

 ![alt text](<Iris DataSet Andrews Curves.png>)

-Andrew's Curves  are a way of visualising structures in high-dimensional data.
+Andrew's Curves demonstrate a **Multivariate** visualisation.
 It uses a function to generate curves for visualising clusters or separations.
 We can interpret the curves by examining the similarities or differences among the shape of the curves.
 Setosa is distinct from the other two species, there is more of an overlap between virgincia and versicolor.
+This is similar to what we observed in our other visualisations.

 ## Conclusion

+ * It is a complete dataset.
+ * It is much used, due to the few variables making for clear visualisation and proposed by the prominent statician Sir Ronald Fisher
+ * Setosa is more distinguishable from the other two species.
+Setosa has higher sepal width but lower sepal length, petal width and petal length.
+ * Virginica has lower sepal width, but higher sepal length, petal width and petal lenghth.
+ * Vertosa lies mainly in between the other species in terms of sepal and petal widths and lengths with more of an overlap to the virginica species.
+ * All species show linear regression between sepal length and sepal width, and petal length and petal width.
+ * All variables show positive correlation to each other apart from sepal width which shows a negative correlation.

 ## References